 - My slackbuild repository (RSS feed)

-- Some useful scripts I wrote (like the infamous mirror-slackware-current.sh)
+- Some useful scripts I wrote (the mirror-slackware-current.sh is probably the most well-known of them.)

 - A set of multilib packages for Slackware64.
 After installing these on Slackware64, you will be able to run, and compile, 32-bit programs.
 Read the README before installing!!